TopHatTacco/233-website-revamp-ideas/ProxSites/Sponsors.md

-The sponsors page will keep the original general design of the old sponsor page with the following sections:
+The sponsors page will keep a similar categorization of the old sponsor page with the following sections:

 * $10,000+ = Space Ranger
 * $5,000-$9,999 = Cosmic Commander